Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 oled.hline(0,32,128,1)

-The oled.vline(x, y, w, c) function works in the same way as the one above.
-Here ‘w’ indicated the vertical length of the line in pixels.
+The oled.vline(x, y, w, c) method works in the same way as the one above.
+Here ‘w’ indicates the vertical length of the line in pixels.

 oled.text("Vertical Line", 0, 0)